-Leprosy is a chronic infectious disease of antiquity, caused by Mycobacterium leprae or M. lepromatosis.
+Leprosy is a chronic infectious disease of antiquity, caused by Mycobacterium leprae or M lepromatosis.
 There seems to be a resurgence of new cases of leprosy in spite of it being declared eradicated in India one-and-a-half decades ago.
-India now has the highest number of new leprosy cases in the world, followed by Brazil and Indonesia.
-Infected patients exhibit a wide spectrum of presentations ranging from the typical tuberculoid (TT) to lepromatous pole (LL), with immunologically unstable borderline (BT-borderline tuberculoid, BB-mid borderline and BL-borderline lepromatous) forms in between, depending upon the immune status of the patient.
+India now has the highest number of new leprosy cases in the world, followed by Brazil and Indonesia.1 Infected patients exhibit a wide spectrum of presentations ranging from the typical tuberculoid(TT) to lepromatous pole(LL), with immunologically unstable borderline (BT-borderline tuberculoid, BB-mid borderline and BL-borderline lepromatous) forms in between, depending upon the immune status of the patient.

-The cardinal signs of leprosy, which include hypopigmented or erythematous lesions which are hypo - or anaesthetic, thickened peripheral nerves and demonstration of acid-fast bacilli on histopathology, still hold good even today.
-However, as leprosy is a great imitator, unusual presentations still occur in almost all the types of leprosy.
+The cardinal signs of leprosy, which include hypo- or anaesthetic, hypopigmented or erythematous skin lesions, thickened peripheral nerves and demonstration of acid-fast bacilli on histopathology, still hold good even today.
+However, as leprosy is a great imitator, unusual presentations still occur in almost all the types of leprosy.2

-Histoid leprosy (HL), first described by Wade in 1963, is an unusual type which presents with soft to firm skin-coloured painless dome-shaped papules or nodules that appear on normal looking skin (Fig. 1).
-Some authors have reported lesions resembling neurofibromatosis and a molluscoid appearance as well.
-Common sites of involvement include face, abdomen, back, buttocks and extremities.
-We came across a patient who presented with multiple keloidal lesions of bizarre morphology over the body, who on further examination showed ear lobe infiltration and had a high bacillary load on slit skin smear (Fig. 2).
-Many authors have also described a giant nodular variety of HL as well, shown in Fig. 3.
-HL is so called because the microscopic appearance of the nodule shows spindle-shaped cells in a storiform arrangement resembling those seen in dermatofibroma.
-These cases were believed to be an outcome of resistance to dapsone monotherapy/multibacillary MDT; however, in the modern era most cases appear de novo.
+Histoid leprosy (HL), first described by Wade in 1963, is an unusual type which presents with soft to firm skin coloured painless dome shaped papules or nodules that appear on normal looking skin.3 (Fig. 1) Some authors have reported lesions resembling neurofibromatosis and a molluscoid appearance as well.4 Common sites of involvement include face, abdomen, back, buttocks and extremities.
+We came across a patient who presented with multiple keloidal lesions of bizarre morphology over the body, who on further examination showed ear lobe infiltration and had a high bacillary load on slit skin smear.
+(Fig 2) Many authors have also described a giant nodular variety of HL as well, shown in Fig 3.
+Histoid leprosy is so called because the microscopic appearance of the nodule shows spindle-shaped cells in a storiform arrangement resembling those seen in dermatofibroma.
+These cases were believed to be an outcome of resistance to dapsone mono-therapy / multibacillarymultidrug therapy (MDT); however in the modern era most cases appear de novo.

-Differential

-diagnosis HL may be misdiagnosed as molluscum contagiosum, xanthoma and skin tumours.
+Differential diagnosis HL may be misdiagnosed as molluscum contagiosum, xanthoma, and skin tumours.5 first described in 1852 by Raphael Lucio and Ignacio Alvarado, denotes a severe and widespread ulcerative phenomenon in

 Most cases of HL respond well to MDT, but in addition some cases may benefit from ofloxacin due to the high bacillary load.
-Ofloxacin is required in cases of rifampicin resistance.
+Ofloxacin is required in cases of rifampicin resistance.6